NLxAROSA/nlxarosa.github.io/_posts/2024-10-23-are-you-really-in-control.md

 ## So you don't deploy on Friday.
 But does the same apply to all your dependencies?

 No deploys, no problems, right?
 This may be true if your applications run in isolation in an environment fully under your control, but in my experience this is rarely the case in modern enterprise software development.
 Are you really in control as much as you think you are?
-Let's check it out!

 ## Are you really in full control?